szilard/benchm-databases/README.md

 on one processor core only (though the database can use multiple cores to run different queries).

 The analytical databases and the "big data" systems can scale-out to multiple nodes (and use all cores on them).
-The analytical databases have shared-nothing architecture, columnar storage, compression and are specifically designed for large aggregations and joins.
+The analytical (MPP) databases have shared-nothing architecture, columnar storage, compression and are specifically designed for large aggregations and joins.

-Hive/Spark are based on the map-reduce paradigm, SQL operations are translated to map/shuffle/reduce tasks (Hive generates traditional Hadoop jobs, while Spark leverages in-memory architecture).
+Hive/Spark are based on the map-reduce paradigm, SQL operations are translated to map/shuffle/reduce primitives (Hive generates traditional Hadoop jobs, while Spark leverages in-memory architecture).
 Impala uses MPP-like technology to query data in HDFS (Hadoop's distributed file system).